Ro-Cab/AzureHoneypotSentinel/README.md

 ## 🔌 Step 11 - Connect the VM to Sentinel
 Inside Sentinel, opened Content Hub and installed “Windows Security Events via AMA.”
-Created a Data Collection Rule (DCR), named it DCR-Windows-Logs2, assigned it to rg-soc-lab, and selected the VM to collect all security events.
+Created a Data Collection Rule (DCR), named it DCR-Windows-Logs2, assigned it to RG-SOC-LAB2, and selected the VM to collect all security events.

 <img width="2621" height="1234" alt="image" src="https://github.com/user-attachments/assets/30733e2f-f2fd-43dd-987f-24526a2b909b" />